JorgeGarciaCastillo/Risk-Aware-Supply-Chain-Design/README.md

 The code here provides a solution method to handle the SCREAM game as a stochastic program in a global way.

 The code here implements the algorithm Sampled Average Approximation solved by MulticutLShaped method using Java API to CPLEX.
 The model is a robust prduction planning problem.
-It assumes that demand is independent for disruptions and disruptions start is uniformly distributed for the weeks of the year.
+It assumes that demand is independent from disruptions and disruptions start is uniformly distributed for the weeks of the year.

 The code actually contains different approaches: